africanproofs/apregister/CONTRIBUTING.md

 ## Registering as a participant

 You don't need a merge request.
-The contract is permissionless — register directly via the [portal](https://register.proofs.africa/new) (Flare mainnet) / [testnet portal](https://registerc2.proofs.africa/new) (Coston2), or by calling the contract from your tool of choice.
+The contract is permissionless — register directly via the [portal](https://register.proofs.africa/new) or by calling the contract from your tool of choice.
 See [`docs/register.md`](docs/register.md) for the CLI path.

 ## Code contributions